 In 2017 a large portion of the Fritz Henle Archive was donated to the Ransom Center for its ongoing preservation and accessibility for researchers and lay persons alike.

-The prints on this site as well as others not shown are available for purchase as well as for copyright inquiries.
+The prints on this site and others upon request are available for purchase as well as for copyright inquiries.